jimfinnis/angort/README.md

 If you're interested in extending Angort, look in the std.*.cpp files in angort/lib and angort/cli for word definitions, and note how they're defined in a special variant of C++.

+## Plugins
+The separate repo **angortplugins** contains plugins for file IO, system control, time, serial IO and such esoterica as an SDL layer, MIDI via JACK, MPD music player control.